darjaw/guessingGame/README.md

 # guessingGame
-Simple number guessing game with a difficulty selection
+Simple number guessing game with a difficulty selection.
+(Easy, Medium, Hard and Random)